 - Usual diet and placebo (a dummy) supplement: group 1

-- Usual diet and fibre supplement (psyllium): group 2
+- Usual diet and fiber supplement (psyllium): group 2

 - A healthy diet and placebo (dummy) supplement: group 3

-- A healthy diet and fibre supplement HLT-FIB: group4
+- A healthy diet and fiber supplement HLT-FIB: group4

-This study concluded that adding a fibre supplement (psyllium) to the usual diet (group 2) resulted in improved total cholesterol, body weight, BMI and % of body fat.
+This study concluded that adding a fiber supplement (psyllium) to the usual diet (group 2) resulted in improved total cholesterol, body weight, BMI, and % of body fat.
 Groups 2-4 have shown a significant reduction of body weight and BMI, as compared to group 1 (placebo – no treatment).
-Group 2 (usual diet and fibre supplement) and group 4 (healthy diet & fibre supplement) showed a significant reduction in body fat %.
+Group 2 (usual diet and fiber supplement) and group 4 (healthy diet & fiber supplement) showed a significant reduction in body fat %.

 Is Plenity effective in weight reduction?

-In clinical trials, almost 6 out 10 individuals who took Plenity lost at least 5% of the bodyweight with an average weight loss of 10% (myplenity.com/faq). you can read plenity detailed review to know how much is effective for weight loss.
+In clinical trials, almost 6 out 10 individuals who took Plenity lost at least 5% of the body weight with an average weight loss of 10% (myplenity.com/faq). you can read plenity detailed review to know how much is effective for weight loss.

 Bulk-forming laxatives alternative to Celevac

-Fybogel is one popular bulk-forming laxative which is available over the counter.
-The main ingredient, ispaghula husk, is composed of fibres, which swells and acts as a stool softener and bulking agent after absorbing the water.
+Fybogel is one popular bulk-forming laxative that is available over the counter.
+The main ingredient, Ispaghula husk, is composed of fibers, which swell and act as a stool softener and bulking agent after absorbing the water.

 Ispaghula husk works on the same principle as methylcellulose (Celevac) to relieve constipation symptoms.